-- · About this Pre-Migration Planning Guide
+- About the Pre-Migration Planning Guide

-- · About the Migrator for Notes to Exchange documentation suite
+- About the Migrator for Notes to Exchange documentation suite

-- · Other sources of information
+- Other sources of information

-About this Pre-Migration Planning Guide
+About the Pre-Migration Planning Guide

-This Pre-Migration Planning Guide was developed to help network administrators, consultants, analysts, and other IT professionals plan and prepare for migration projects using Quest's Migrator for Notes to Exchange (Migrator for Notes to Exchange) tools.
-The information in this document can serve as a checklist of the most important strategic and tactical issues that an organization must consider and accommodate before beginning a migration project.
+This Pre-Migration Planning Guide was developed to help network administrators, consultants, analysts, and other IT professionals plan and prepare for migration projects using the Quest Migrator for Notes to Exchange (MNE) tools.
+The information in this document can serve as a checklist of the strategic and tactical issues that an organization must consider and accommodate before beginning a migration project.